Gauge the impact of change with two simple questions

 All changes are not created equal.
 Getting a fix on how they are perceived will give you greater insight into how to get everyone bought into the benefits and on board for the shift.

-If you need help making the assessment and determining how to get everyone moving in the same direction successfully, let me know – this is where I shine brightest!
+If you need help determining the impact of change and getting everyone moving in the same direction, let me know – this is where I shine brightest!